 After a few rounds of these magic-green cocktails featuring midori and pineapple juice I could very vividly imagine Matt Damon and Ben Affleck sitting on the same chairs as us some 20 years ago.

-Add to that a visit to MIT campus, a stroll through Boston Public Garden (the bench on which Will and Sean had a talk is still there), and then go home and watch the movie.
+If you are a fan of the movie, having drinks at L Street Tavern is a must.
+Add to that a visit to MIT campus where Will worked as a janitor; stroll through Boston Public Garden (the bench on which Will and Sean had a conversation is still there); and then go home and watch the movie.
 I promise, it will be a whole new experience.

 Woody’s L Street Tavern – 658 E 8th St, Boston, MA